About Us

 E-Mail: ksmu@missouristate.edu

-Ozarks Public Broadcasting, comprised of KSMU Radio and Ozarks Public Television (OPT), believes our work and workplace are made better through the earnest prioritization of the organizational values of diversity, equity, and inclusion.
+Ozarks Public Broadcasting, comprised of KSMU Radio and Ozarks Public Television (OPT), aims to reach, reflect, and celebrate the whole of our community.
 Our work is guided by the following principles:

-· Ozarks Public Broadcasting is committed to reflecting and celebrating the diversity of the communities we serve in all areas of station operation.
-This diversity takes many forms, including – but not limited to – age, education, ethnicity, expression, family composition, gender, gender expression, gender identity, geographic location, language, marital status, mental ability, nationality, physical ability, physical appearance, political views, race, religious views, sexual orientation, socioeconomic status, and veteran status.
+· Ozarks Public Broadcasting reflects our community.
+The content we produce and present will reflect the many different types of people and groups across our community, respecting and celebrating the way people differ.
+Those differences take many forms, including – though certainly not limited to – age, education, ethnicity, expression, family composition, gender, geographic location, language, marital status, mental ability, nationality, physical ability, physical appearance, political views, race, religious views, sex, sexual orientation, socioeconomic status, and veteran status.

-· Ozarks Public Broadcasting is committed to consistently evaluating its performance and progress in the areas of diversity, equity, and inclusion; to sharing information on performance and progress in a transparent manner; and to ensuring that sustainable progress remains a long-term focus of the organization.
+· Ozarks Public Broadcasting is always improving.
+We will consistently evaluate our performance and progress in our mission to reach, reflect, and celebrate our entire community; share information on performance and progress in a transparent manner; and ensure that sustained progress remains a long-term focus of the organization.

 Service to the Community